Westside Family Handbook

 TUESDAY INSIDER NEWSLETTER

-Tuesday of each week school is in session; families will receive the weekly Insider Newsletter via email.
+On Tuesdays of each week that school is in session, families will receive the weekly Insider Newsletter via email.
 This publication will contain important school information, updates, and a weekly column from our Head of School.
-Questions about the Insider Newsletter can be directed to Communications & Marketing Associate Shoshannah Hoffman.
+Archived Insider Newsletters can be found here.

 SOLICITATION POLICY